 A great deal of scientific evidence backs oral appliance therapy.
 The American Dental Association (ADA) endorses the use of oral sleep devices in managing OSA:

-Oral appliance therapy is an appropriate treatment for mild and moderate sleep apnea and severe sleep apnea when the patient does not tolerate a CPAP.The advantages of using oral sleep devices over the conventional CPAP machine are that they are:
+Oral appliance therapy is an appropriate treatment for mild and moderate sleep apnoea and severe sleep apnoea when the patient does not tolerate a CPAP.

 - Lightweight and portable – so you don’t have to worry about carrying big bulky machines while travelling.